tmcgrath/cassandra-ingest/README.md

 ## Our Approach

-I'm going to riff off the infamous Killrvideo.
+I'm going to riff off the world famous Killrvideo.
 Specifically, in this tutorial we're going to present and solve for a migrating a RDBMS called Killrmovies to Cassandra.
 Killrmovies is a subset of the Killrvideo schema and will work well when highlighting the differences in data models.

+In other words, what can we do if we are migrating to DataStax or Cassandra from an RDBMS and not building something entirely new?

-You named it Killrmovies?
+Before we begin, you might be wondering why I named it Killrmovies?
 Yeah, I know, I know, not the most original name.
 I'm open to other ideas and considered alternatives such as SweetMovies, KickButtVideos and DopeVids, but we're going with Killrmovies for now.

 Killrmovies RDBMS data model is traditional, 3NF where normalization is paramount.

 // TODO diagram

-Conversely, when moving to Cassandra, our data model is based on known queries with denormalized data.
+Conversely, when moving to Cassandra, the data model is based on known queries with denormalized data.

 // TODO chebotko diagram

-We're leveraging Killrvideo because it's often used when introducing and teaching data modeling in Cassandra.
+We're leveraging a subset of Killrvideo because it's often used when introducing and teaching data modeling in DataStax and Cassandra.
 And this especially relevant in this tutorial where we are taking an existing RDBMS based model and migrating to Cassandra.

 I'm assuming you know Killrvideo!
 If not, just search for it.